-The notes will mature on , 2018 and are initially limited to \$ in aggregate principal amount.
-However, we may issue additional notes of the same series as the notes from time to time, without the consent of the holders of the notes.
+The notes will mature on February 1, 2017.
+The notes are initially limited to \$250 million in aggregate principal amount.
+However, we may issue additional notes of the same series from time to time, without the consent of the holders of the notes.
 The notes will be issued only in denominations of \$1,000 principal amount and integral multiples of \$1,000 principal amount.